How did Soldiers Rd Portraits get its name?

 Soldiers Rd Portraits is unique in the world in that we have chosen NOT to own the rights over the portraits we take of people.
 This disrespectful practice was done to our ancestors many years ago and indeed to most indigenous peoples around the world.

-Therefore we have made a conscientious decision to forgo the “rights as photographers” to the images.
-We do not sell any images we take unless express consent has been granted to do so.
+Therefore we have made a conscientious decision to forgo the “usual rights as photographers” to the images.
+Instead we share the intellectual property rights of our portraits with the subjects or customers.
+We do not sell any images we take unless express consent has been granted to do so from the portraiture subjects.